TritonDataCenter/rfd/rfd/0163/README.md

 IPFilter will be enhanced in the following ways:

-* It will gain the ability to optionally log connection and connection-like events using a `call` action.
+* It will gain the ability to optionally log connection and connection-like events that gain state via `keep cfw`.
 These will be logged to a new special-purpose device.
 * Each rule will be optionally tagged with a UUID

 ### Configuration